labgrid-project/labgrid/doc/configuration.rst

 NetworkLXAUSBMux
 ~~~~~~~~~~~~~~~~
-A :any:`NetworkLXAUSBMux` resource describes an `LXAUSBMux`_ available on a
+A :any:`NetworkLXAUSBMux` resource describes an `LXAUSBMux`_ resource available
-remote computer.
+on a remote computer.

 USBSDWireDevice
 ~~~~~~~~~~~~~~~